How to know lien from loan, and what to keep in mind when buying and selling a vehicle

 Because the loan is secured against the vehicle, the lienholder can also insist the asset is protected, so the borrower is normally required to take out full insurance coverage – both collision and comprehensive insurance.

-With car loans, the lender usually files for a lien with the state department of motor vehicles (DMV), which creates a public record.
-In some cases, besides being the lienholder, the auto lender may also hold the vehicle title.
+With car loans, the lender usually files for a lien with the state department of motor vehicles.
+Besides being the lienholder, the auto lender will typically also hold the vehicle title.

 When the loan is paid off, the car lien is released.
-The process for this can vary by state but, generally, the lienholder sends a release document to the state DMV, where the title is updated to show the release and then sent to you.
+The process for this can vary by state but, generally, the lienholder sends a release document to the state DMV, where the title is updated and then sent to you.
 You may receive a copy of the lien release document from the lender, too.
 You now own the vehicle free and clear.

 When buying or selling a vehicle, a lien is something that deserves some attention to ensure there are no surprises after the transaction.
 Keep these tips in mind.